 - Stay with family or friends.
 Partly so they can help look after the baby.
 Partly because they will pick you up the airport.
 And partly because their houses are likely to be bigger and more set-up to accommodate a baby than a hotel room.

 - Go to a country that sells all the same brands of baby products, which is pretty much most of the world.

 - Check the predicted weather before you pack.
 You’d think this would be obvious.
 But.
 Um.
 Scotland in September.
 Heatwave.
 No short sleeved tops.
 Tears (and that was just Daddy).

 - Take a car seat that attaches to a buggy.
 This isn’t that essential, it just means one less piece of junk to lug around.

 - Don’t overtly focus on routine.
 If he or she sleeps at 3pm and is wide awake at 11pm, so what?
 You’re on holiday.
 Make hay while the sun shines and grin and bear it when it doesn’t.

 - Understand it’s not going to all go smoothly.
 Because it’s not.
 There will be tantrums.
 You will have forgotten something.
 And someone will probably get ill.
 But it’s all part of the fun and always remember it could be worse.

 - Don’t sing Selena Gomez’s Hands to Myself when changing your baby in a public bathroom.
 Particularly the line: ‘Can’t keep my hands to myself.
 I mean I could, but why would I want to?’

 Well, what are you waiting for?
-Bite the bullet, book a break and get ready to ride the holiday roller coaster.
+Bite the bullet, book a break and get ready to ride the baby on holiday roller coaster.